Patriarch Theophilos III of Jerusalem: Biography

 He was officially enthroned as Patriarch of Jerusalem and All Palestine on November 22, 2005.
 Delegates from all of the Orthodox Churches as well as high secular dignitaries were in attendance, including the President of Greece, and senior officials representing the governments of Palestine, Jordan and Qatar, as well as diplomats and military officials.

+On June 4, 2026, Theophilos awarded US President Donald Trump with the Grand Cross of the Order of the Holy Sepulchre.